Paradise, Michigan

 Festival visitors will know they are in "Paradise" when they taste the homemade blueberry pies, muffins, and buckles available throughout the weekend.

-Sunday begins with Ventriloquist, Richard Paul, and then we sit back and relax for an afternoon of enjoyable folk music with the Blue Water Ramblers.
+Sunday begins with magic by Gordon Russ and then we sit back and relax for an afternoon of enjoyable folk music with the Blue Water Ramblers.

 If you want to pick your own blueberries, grab a bucket.
 In the Eastern Upper Peninsula, most of the land north of the Tahquamenon River is covered with blueberries-along the roads, in the fields, and out in the open.